Hexlet/docs/create-lesson.md

 Right now we support [Bitbucket](https://bitbucket.org/) primarily because you can create private repositories for free.
 Create one and push your exercise into master branch.

-**IMPORTANT**: due [Docker Registry bug](https://github.com/docker/docker-registry/issues/901), repo names with more than 30 characters are rejected.
+**IMPORTANT**: due to [Docker Registry bug](https://github.com/docker/docker-registry/issues/901), repo names with more than 30 characters are rejected.
 So, make sure your repo name is 30 characters or less.

 ### 5. Login to Hexlet via Bitbucket